grasmash/distro-guide/configuration_management.md

 #### Cons

 * _Feature configuration cannot be overridden in a maintainable way_.
 This can be somewhat mitigated by using the [Features Override](https://www.drupal.org/project/features_override) module.
-* Features must be carefully exported to ensure that they are discrete
+* Features must be carefully exported to ensure that they are discrete.
-* Debugging features is challenging
+* Debugging features is challenging.
-* Relatively poor performance
+* Relatively poor performance.

 ### Configuration (the module)